KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-variables-aliases/README.md

 {% include "./1variables.md" %}

 ## Creating aliases {#aliases} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 What's an alias?
 It's a shortcut you create to execute an often used command.
 For example, remember the `ls -al` command we used earlier?
-You can add an `-h` option to show file sizes in a more **h**uman readeable format.
+You can add an `-h` option to show file sizes in a more **h**uman readable format.
 The command `ls -alh` gives us more information and makes the output easier to read.
 But that's so much typing if you use it often.
 Aliases make it faster to type commands.
 {% include "./2aliases.md" %}

 ## Make variables and aliases persistent {#persist} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>